 Read and rate the best solutions below by giving them a "thumbs up".

 I have just joined the site and thought you might like to see a rug made from recycled fleece jackets.
 They are very cheap to buy in the charity shops, there are some brilliant colors and make a super rug.
 Animals particularly like the cozy feel and I suppose they could be made with the name of the dog/cat.
-For a large rug, hessian needs to be fixed on to a stretcher and needs to be quite taught.
+For a large rug, hessian needs to be fixed on to a stretcher and needs to be quite taut.
 Cut fleece garments or throws into long half inch strips and work with holding the strip under the hessian and poking a hook.
 I used a large crochet hook, through the hessian and picking up a loop through the hole.
 I continued with loops close to each other following the design drawn on the hessian with marker pen, leaving a border for folding under.
 I used double sided carpet tape to fold the edges over but copydex is good.
 I then covered the back and glued the edges of a square of hessian tucking in a hem for neatness.
 Isobel

 Instead of buying super expensive fleece hammocks and bedding for ferrets or other small fuzzy animals, I buy old fleece winter hats and baby blankets from the thrift stores.